godotengine/godot-docs/tutorials/shaders/shader_reference/shading_language.rst

     mat3 m3 = mat3(vec3(1.0, 0.0, 0.0), vec3(0.0, 1.0, 0.0), vec3(0.0, 0.0, 1.0));
     mat4 identity = mat4(1.0);

 Matrices can also be built from a matrix of another dimension.
-There are two rules :
+There are two
+rules:

-If a larger matrix is constructed from a smaller matrix, the additional rows and columns are set to the values they would have in an identity matrix.
-If a smaller matrix is constructed from a larger matrix, the top, left submatrix of the larger matrix is used.
+1. If a larger matrix is constructed from a smaller matrix, the additional rows and columns are set to the values they would have in an identity matrix.
+2. If a smaller matrix is constructed from a larger matrix, the top, left submatrix of the larger matrix is used.

 .. code-block:: glsl